Probiotics and Oral Health

-Probiotics are all the rage for gut health.
+Probiotics are all the rage for digestive health.
 Can they improve oral health, too?

-Probiotics occur naturally in many dairy and fermented foods or in dietary supplements.
-Foods that naturally contain probiotics are:
+Probiotics occur naturally in many dairy and fermented foods.
+Examples include:

 - Yogurt